IPS-LMU/The-EMU-SDMS-Manual/README.md

-This repository hold the sources for the EMU-SDMS manual: [https://ips-lmu.github.io/The-EMU-SDMS-Manual/](https://ips-lmu.github.io/The-EMU-SDMS-Manual/)
+This repository holds the sources for the EMU-SDMS manual: [https://ips-lmu.github.io/The-EMU-SDMS-Manual/](https://ips-lmu.github.io/The-EMU-SDMS-Manual/)

 # For Developers: